mushabemartin/Phase-3-Project-week-boma-zetu/README.md

     Owner/Agent Contact Details: Enable users to inquire about a property directly by accessing the contact details of the property owner or listing agent.

+Add an Agent:
+python app.py add-agent
+This command will prompt you to enter details for a new agent.

+Add a Residential Property:
+python app.py add-residence
+This command allows you to add a new residential property.
+It will prompt you for property details.

+Add a Commercial Property:
+python app.py add-commercial-property
+Similar to the previous command, this allows you to add a new commercial property.

+Show All Properties:
+python app.py show-all
+This command displays all the property listings.

+Search by Name:
+python app.py search-by-name
+This command prompts you to enter a property name and then searches for listings matching that name.

+Search by ID:
+python app.py search-by-id
+This command prompts you to enter a property ID and then searches for a listing with that ID.

+Show All Agents:
+python app.py show-agents
+This command displays a list of all agents.

+Show All Cities:
+python app.py show-cities
+This command displays all cities that have a property listing.

+Show All Areas:
+python app.py show-areas
+This command displays all areas that have a property listing.

+Delete a Listing:
+python app.py delete-listing
+This command prompts you to enter a property type, ID, and agent ID to delete a listing.

+Remember to replace python with python3 if that's the command you use in your environment.
+Additionally, follow the prompts for each command to input the required information.nds to use the app

 Setup Requirements

     Visual Studio Code: Installation Guide